polycfd/apecss/README.md

 All releases of APECSS and the corresponding DOIs can be found on the [Zenodo page](https://doi.org/10.5281/zenodo.7249297) of APECSS.

 ## Acknowledgements
-The development of APECSS has directly benefitted from research funding provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant number 441063377.
+The development of APECSS has directly benefitted from research funding provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant number 441063377, and by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number RGPIN-2024-04805.